 Both the Tremor and FX4 add off-road cruise control suited to demanding paths.
 The FX4 also adds monotube off-road-tuned shocks, an additional radiator, electronic power-assist steering, a fuel tank guard, trail control, and more in the name of heavy-duty off-road climbing.

 Choosing the Tremor or FX4 packages gets you a terrain management system, which automatically adjusts factors like transmission gearing and engine reactivity to enhance the truck's performance on various types of terrain.
 Terrain management has five selectable drive settings: Normal, Mud/Ruts, Grass, Gravel/Snow, or Sand.

 Although the Ranger has one engine, it makes for a customizable midsize truck that can be more of a rugged or trail-roaming vehicle if you let it.
 For the hard-working folk of Dallas, many of whom require an effective, capable midsize pickup truck at a reasonable price, the 2022 Ford Ranger is a fine pick.
 Your choice of trim level, packages, drivetrain, and more can add up to a truck that feels uniquely your own.
-Demand for Ford trucks is always high, so to get one with your preferred options, check out our inventory at Planet Ford Dallas.
+Demand for Ford trucks is always high, so to get one with your preferred options, check out our inventory of new Ford vehicles at Planet Ford Dallas.